Mike-Medvedev/autonest/README.md

 ## Features

 - Convert any deeply nested data structure into a `FormData` object.
-- Reconstruct the original data structure from a `FormData` object.
+- Reconstruct the original nested data structure from a flat key-value object.
 - Supports arrays, objects, primitives, dates, and files (`File`/`Blob`).
 - Handles empty objects, arrays, and special characters in keys.